How to Start a Food Business from Home

 Starting a Home-Based Food Business: Complete Guide For Success

-In this blog, we go over the idea of starting a food business from home for the benefit of readers who are interested.
+In this blog, we discuss the idea of starting a food business from home for readers who are interested.

-Since the lockdown began, many people have started selling food items that they have made at home, according to the Food Safety and Standards Authority of India (FSSAI).
-However, since then, very few of these businesses have been registered.
+According to the Food Safety and Standards Authority of India (FSSAI), since the lockdown began, many people have started selling food items that they have made at home.
+However, very few of these businesses have been registered since then.

 Therefore, according to the FSSAI, selling homemade food items without a license or registration is punishable by a fine of up to 5 lakh rupees and up to 6 months in jail.
 Businesses with sales below Rs.
 12 lakh must register with the FSSAI, while those with sales of Rs.
 12 lakh or more must obtain a license.